ROCm/AMDMIGraphX/docs/reference/py.rst

 .. py:method:: create_module(name)

-    Create and add a module of provided name into the program.
+    Create and add a module with the provided name into the program.

     :param str name : name of the new module.
     :rtype module